dominictarr/kv/readme.markdown

 super simple key-value store, intended for keeping appendable files.

-works on the server, with files, _and in the browser_ with `localStorage`.
+works on the server, with files or redis _and in the browser_ with `localStorage`.

 on the server, it keeps the files in prefixed subdirectories, so that the directories do not get too large.